jeffiar/ProgrammingAssignment2/README.md

 the R language and how they can be manipulated to preserve state inside of an R object.

+### Adding text to README

+You can practice using git by adding some random text to README.
+Saratoga won the Team B science bowl tournament yesterday, so I'm a bit sad.
+But hopefully we win regionals again next year.
+Hm, is it possible to *bold*, _italicize_, or maybe do *_both_* with markdown?

 ### Example: Caching the Mean of a Vector

 In this example we introduce the `<<-` operator which can be used to